-I am an expert in technology and digital strategy, with a focus on generating ideas to innovate and/or improve services.
+I am an expert in technology and digital strategy, with a focus on data-driven generation of ideas to innovate and improve services and customer experience.

 I help clients improve business performance, drive revenue and reduce operating costs by better meeting the needs of their customers and better engaging with their business ecosystems.

 I help clients to embrace digital and both reconfigure and reimagine the customer experience they offer across multiple touch points.

 The client is a Brazilian startup, now getting ready to amplify their digital presence and increase the generation of sales and leads online.
 With a modest digital footprint already set and a stable portfolio of loyal customers, they now focus on raising credibility and driving business.

 I embraced the challenge from strategy to execution following an agile approach and innovation mindset.
 We jointly built/shared knowledge of current business and digital footprint.

 We prioritised web optimisation and SEO actions, to improve usability, take advantage of organic search, and boost online credibility.
 Next we will focus on opportunities to better engage with clients and leads, establish data-driven UX, and tune up social media reputation and service design.